peterballard/prmake/README.md

 So e.g. if you have 100 very similar targets, and "make" wildcards are not suitable, prmake will generate them using a loop in Python (or any other interpreted language).

+Assuming you have set up the alias described above, you then run "prmake" just as you would "make", e.g.

+    prmake myfile.dat

 prmake is designed to be novice friendly:
 - Any makefile can be a prfile.
   So start with an existing makefile as your prfile, and add as much or as little specialised code as you want.